iankorovinsky/cursormobile/frontend/STRIPE_SETUP.md

 ## Troubleshooting

 **"Stripe failed to load" error:**

 - Check that `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` is set correctly
 - Verify the key starts with `pk_test_` or `pk_live_`

-**"Failed to create checkout session" error:**
+**"Failed to create checkout session" or "No such price" error:**

 - Verify `STRIPE_SECRET_KEY` is set in `.env.local`
+- Check that `NEXT_PUBLIC_STRIPE_PRICE_MONTHLY` and `NEXT_PUBLIC_STRIPE_PRICE_ANNUAL` are set correctly
-- Check the price IDs match your Stripe products
+- Ensure the price IDs match your Stripe products (they should start with `price_`)
+- Make sure you've restarted your Next.js development server after updating environment variables
 - Review the console for detailed error messages

 **Checkout page doesn't redirect:**

 - Ensure your success/cancel URLs are configured correctly in `route.ts`
 - Check browser console for JavaScript errors